madskjeldgaard/tree-sitter-supercollider/README.md

 This project defines a grammar (the "rules" of the language) for SuperCollider in a way that allows tree-sitter to do fast and very precise analysis of the code, while it is being typed.

-This allows a very high level of precision in syntax highlighting (see below) and error detection making it faster and easier to write code.
+Among other things, this allows for a very high level of precision in syntax highlighting (see below) and analyzing/traversing source code with equal precision.

 ## Status: Experimental
 Note: This grammar is experimental